 Michigan Has 9 Drive-In Movie Theaters – Here’s Where to Find Them

-They’ve always been a cult favorite throughout Michigan, but drive-in theaters are going mainstream this summer like never before.
-Catching a movie with the family at a drive-in movie theater is going to be a more palatable way for many to practice social distancing.
+They’ve always been a cult favorite throughout Michigan, but now drive-in theaters are going mainstream like never before.
+Catching a movie with the family at a drive-in movie theater is a great way for many to practice social distancing.

 Michigan Drive-In Movie Theaters